soodimilanlouei/DataAnalysisWithPython/Final_Exam_README.md

 ## Cross-checking with an API

-In the table of Analysis 1 (shown below), at first my putput showed that *Manchester United* has won the league which is not true.
+In the table of Analysis 1 (shown below), at first my putput showed that *Manchester United* has won the league in season 2011-2012, which is not true.
 So I realized I just checked the points of each team to determine the champion.
 However, if there is a tie between two teams in terms of collected points, the team with better goal difference will have the higher rank.
 So I re-run my code, considering the goal difference as well.

 Season | Champion | W | D | L | Pt
 ----- | ----- | ----- | ----- | ----- | -----